Ratstail91/Toy/compound-library.md

 import compound;
 ```

+## _getKeys(self: dictionary)

+This returns an array of all non-null keys stored within the dictionary.
+The order is undefined.

+## _getValues(self: dictionary)

+This returns an array of all values with non-null keys stored within the dictionary.
+The order is undefined.

 ## _toLower(self: string)

 This function returns a new string which is identical to the string `self`, except any uppercase letters are replaced with the corresponding lowercase letters.